HTTP 301

 Location: https://www.example.org/index.asp

-Using a .htaccess fileTo fix problems with non-existing files or directories using a distributed .htaccess file: Redirect 301 /calendar.html /Calendar/
+Using an .htaccess fileTo fix problems with non-existing files or directories using a distributed .htaccess file: Redirect 301 /calendar.html /calendar/

 Redirect 301 /not_found.html /